scottkellum/scottkellum.com/src/content/work/we-distribute.md

 [Sean Tilley](https://social.wedistribute.org/@deadsuperhero) has been a part of the federated social web for over 15 years and is covering news, updates, and profiles in this space through [We Distribute](https://wedistribute.org/).
 They have already seen success with their coverage and investigations over the past year.
 With an interest on expanding the scope of the project they sought help elevating their brand to be something more impactful and distinguished.

-We worked with Sean and his business partner [Damon](https://social.wedistribute.org/@damon) to identify the goals of We Distribute, and where they needed it to stand out or fit into the competitive landscape.
+I worked with Sean and his business partner [Damon](https://social.wedistribute.org/@damon) to identify the goals of We Distribute, and where they needed it to stand out or fit into the competitive landscape.
 We identified color and typography that other brands were using and crafted a look that distinguished itself from other publications while still feeling like a technology publication.
 We chose bright brand colors that steered away from the usual blue and purples of other tech publications and used contemporary serif fonts instead of usual sans-serif fonts.
 We leaned heavily on [Redaction](https://www.redaction.us/) by [MCKL Type](https://mckltype.com/) and [MoMA](https://www.moma.org/) to provide a pixelated and digitally distressed aesthetic while remaining crisp and modern.

 ![A grid of 6 “We” logos, each with a different color scheme.
 The text is italic and pixelated and the “W” has a cursor embedded in it.](../../../public/img/we-distribute-logo-grid.avif)